 has small tooling as well.

-has an online store, with prices, useful products
+has an online store, with prices, useful products great for

-Machine Shop sells small accessories for import Minilathes and Mills,
+sells small accessories for import Minilathes and Mills, some will fit

 - US Shop Tools